ado-ai/privacy-policy/README.md

-# chatgpt Search for Chrome Privacy Policy
+# ChatGPT Search for Chrome Privacy Policy

 1. Information We Collect
 The Extension may collect certain types of information to provide and improve the service: